Jan 24, 2023

-Read on to explore six of the top reasons why your quota attainment and sales productivity may be slipping – and what you can do to turn things around.
+Read on to explore seven of the top reasons why your quota attainment and sales productivity may be slipping – and what you can do to turn things around.

 Often, sales organizations invest a lot of time and resources into developing a great onboarding program.
 And that’s certainly not a bad thing.
-A solid onboarding program can serve as a great foundation for sellers’ success, getting them familiar with the company, its products, goals, and how sellers will play a role in achieving those goals.
+A solid onboarding program can serve as a great foundation for sellers’ success, familiarizing them with the company, its products, goals, and how sellers will play a role in achieving those goals.
 What’s more, great onboarding is proven to get you closer to your revenue goals.
 According to the 2022 State of Sales Readiness Report, on average, sellers at winning organizations take four weeks to complete an onboarding program and are fully ramped in four to five months.
 This 40-50% decrease in industry average ramp time ensures sellers can start generating revenue earlier.

 But the thing is, new reps are bombarded with information during onboarding — and unlikely to retain it all.
 In fact, research from Ardent Learning shows that the most significant loss of knowledge happens within the first day and within three months, most people have forgotten between 84% and 90% of information they learned during training.

 Instead, organizations must also incorporate continuous learning (what we refer to as sales everboarding) if they expect reps to absorb and retain information — and then apply that information in the field.
 Our research with Heinz Marketing found that 78.6% of companies that have an effective training program meet 100% of their selling quota.
 And 90% who hit 75% or more of their quota participate in sales training on a monthly basis.

 If you’re not there already, now’s the time to transition from onboarding to sales everboarding.